 Yes, the device is compatible with selected printers which you can find listed here.

 As one of the most popular card machine suppliers in the UK today, PayPal Here is a great option.
 But is it the best one out there for small businesses?
-Overall, the PayPal card reader gets top marks for:
+The PayPal card reader gets top marks for:

 - ✔ Secure payments guaranteed

-- ❌ Need to sell over £1,500 a month to get reasonable fees
+- ❌ Need to sell over £1,500 a month to get lower fees

 - ❌ Only main card types served

-Or, for an even speedier and more personalised way to help you decide, we’ve made a quote-finder for our readers.
-You just tap into our short form exactly what you’re looking for to be matched directly with the best card machine providers for you.
+So, how do you decide?
+For a fast way to compare PayPal Here with all your options, we’ve made a comprehensive quote-finder for our readers.
+Just pop what you’re looking for into the form and you'll be matched directly with the best card machine providers for you.